-The nominated waste storage area is to be in the southwest corner of the carpark as shown as shown in APPENDIX A. The appointed waste contractors will collect each waste stream from the loading bay at nominated times in accordance with the relevant waste contract.
-The collection area is sufficiently sized to accommodate waste contractor vehicles in accordance with the specifications in the Better Practice Guidelines for Waste Management and Recycling in Commercial and Industrial Facilities (EPA 2012).
+An area separate from the main carpark has been nominated as the waste collection point as shown in APPENDIX A. The appointed waste contractors will collect each waste stream from the loading bay at nominated times in accordance with the relevant waste contract.
+The collection area is sufficiently sized in order to accommodate waste contractor vehicles in accordance with the specifications in the Better Practice Guidelines for Waste Management and Recycling in Commercial and Industrial Facilities (EPA 2012).
 The nominated waste collection point is within the boundary of the site and not within a public place.